AyaMoustafaFahmy/Aws-labmda-image-cognition-API/README.md

 curl -X PUT -T "example_image.jpg" "presigned_url"

-- you can get an image that is already in a s3 bucket using presigned url get request /image also you must specify in the request body the name of the image you want to get from s3 bucket as json
+- you can get an image that is already in a s3 bucket using presigned url get request /image also ots required to specify in the request body the name of the image you want to get from s3 bucket as json

 {
     "image_name":"example.jpg"